Identification

 Special Precautions: Refer to Chapter 7, Handling & Storage, for special precautions which a user needs to be aware of or needs to comply with in connection with transport.

-Most frequently asked questions about safety, handling, storage, and regulatory compliance
+Common questions about safety, handling, and properties

 What is the hazard signal word for BTX / Platformate?

-The signal word for this substance is "danger".
+The signal word is danger.

 What is the physical form of BTX / Platformate?

-BTX / Platformate is a liquid. appearing as pale yellow. straw. liquid. with pale yellow. straw. color.
+BTX / Platformate is a liquid appearing as pale yellow. straw. liquid. with pale yellow. straw. color.
 It has hydrocarbon. odor.

 What is BTX / Platformate used for?